 The various substantive areas of sociology addressed within the Department’s curriculum represent the teaching and research specialties of its faculty.
 A brief overview of these broad areas follows.
-Many majors and minors in sociology select courses that cut across these areas, but some students prefer to focus primarily on one area.
-If you would like to focus your coursework within one of the areas below, you can speak with the Department Chair of the faculty members(s) listed at the end of the area description about your interest.
+Many majors in sociology select courses that cut across these areas, but some students prefer to focus primarily on one area.
+If you would like to focus your coursework within one of the areas below, you can speak with the Department Chair or the faculty member(s) listed at the end of the area description about your interest.

 Childhood and Families